Top 50 Most Famous Soul Singers

 African-American

-He received accolades, including inductions into the Rock and Roll Hall of Fame and the Songwriters Hall of Fame.
-Curtis Mayfield's achievements lie not only in his musical contributions, but also in his ability to create powerful, thought-provoking music that resonates with audiences to this day.
+Honored with inductions into the Rock and Roll Hall of Fame and the Songwriters Hall of Fame, Curtis Mayfield’s enduring influence stems not only from his musical achievements but also from his ability to create deeply moving, thought-provoking music that continues to inspire generations.

 DOB: